Gamla: Hellenistic and Hasmonean periods

 The site became host to a Seleucid fort during the Syrian Wars (3rd century BCE), before later developing into a civilian settlement from the last quarter of the 2nd century BCE.
 In 81 BCE, it became a part of the Hasmonean state, according to Josephus, in The Jewish War after Alexander Jannaeus captured it from the Seleucid ruler Demetrius Eucaerus.

 Scholarly consensus places Jewish settlement in the Golan region, including Gamla, as a consequence of Jannaeus' conquests.
 The town's name, "Gamla" (Hebrew: גמלא), with a final aleph, may suggest Aramaic-speaking Jewish inhabitants, possibly post-exilic returnees from Babylonian captivity.
 However, an alternative spelling used in the Jerusalem Talmud (Hebrew: גמלה) with a final he, may contradict this.

 Syon suggests textual and archaeological evidence indicate a Jewish presence in Gamla antedating Jannaeus.
 This Jewish-majority civilian population likely emerged during the last quarter of the second century BCE, under John Hyrcanus, gradually settling at Gamla alongside a possibly remaining garrison.

 Roman period

 The city became famous for producing high-quality olive oil.
 It was actively developed during the reign of Herod the Great, and later was a disputed area between Herod Antipas and Nabatean King Aretas IV Philopatris.

+The Lucilii Gamalae, a prominent family of the elite of Ostia Antica, have been suggested, following Theodor Mommsen, to have originated from Gamla, based on the rare cognomen Gamala.
+One proposed explanation is that the ancestor of the family was a slave from Gamla who was brought to Italy and took the name of his place of origin; his descendants later rose to prominence in Ostia's civic administration.
+This migration has been tentatively dated as early as Pompey's conquest of Judaea in 63 BCE.